espenfl/t4me/docs/gparameters.rst

 - `vasp` - the name of the VASP XML file, if not set it defaults to `vasprun.xml`
 - `numpy` - the name of the NumPy datafile
 - `numpyv` - the name of the NumPy datafile
-- `w90` - the prefix used during the Wannier90 calculations, if not set it defaults to `wannier90`

 Example:
 ::